Heidi Alexander: Local government

-Alexander served as a Member of Lewisham London Borough Council for Evelyn ward from 2004 to 2010.
+Alexander served as a member of Lewisham London Borough Council for Evelyn from a by-election in 2004 until 2010.
 She was Deputy Mayor of Lewisham and Cabinet Member for Regeneration from 2006 to 2010.
 Alexander was selected as the Labour candidate for Lewisham East in October 2009, and elected to Parliament at the 2010 general election.

 House of Commons

-Shortly after her election to Parliament, Alexander was appointed Parliamentary Private Secretary to the Shadow Environment, Food and Rural Affairs team.
-She became an Opposition Whip in 2012, and was promoted to Deputy Shadow Minister for London and senior Opposition Whip in 2013.
+Shortly after her election to Parliament, Alexander was appointed parliamentary private secretary to Mary Creagh, then the shadow environment secretary.
+She became an opposition whip in 2012, and was promoted to Deputy Shadow Minister for London and a senior Opposition whip in 2013.
 She served as a member of the Communities and Local Government Committee from 2010 to 2012 and Health Committee from 2016 to 2017.

-Following Jeremy Corbyn's election as Labour leader in September 2015, Alexander joined the shadow cabinet as Shadow Secretary of State for Health.
-She became the first shadow cabinet minister to resign in June 2016, calling for a new party leader after the EU referendum and dismissal of Hilary Benn.
+Following Jeremy Corbyn's election as Labour leader in September 2015, Alexander joined the shadow cabinet as shadow secretary of state for health.

+Heidi Alexander became the first shadow cabinet minister to resign in June 2016, calling for a new party leader after the EU referendum and dismissal of Hilary Benn.
 In an opinion piece for The Guardian, Alexander wrote "I loved being the shadow health secretary.
 But I hated being part of the shadow cabinet...because it was entirely dysfunctional" and "so inept, so unprofessional, so shoddy".

 Deputy Mayor of London

 In May 2018, Alexander resigned her seat in Parliament to become Deputy Mayor of London for Transport under Sadiq Khan.
 She served as Deputy Chair of Transport for London in her role, and remained on the body's board until the opening of Crossrail.

 During her time in the role, she was tasked with maintaining London transport during the COVID-19 pandemic and leading several rounds of government bailout negotiations.
 She notably worked to tackle delays to the opening of Crossrail and re-opening of Hammersmith Bridge, and took up cycling to promote that method of transport.
-Initially planning to step-down at the end of Khan's first term until the pandemic, she departed her role in 2022 to "consider her next career move".
+Initially planning to step down at the end of Khan's first term until the pandemic, she departed her role in late 2021 to "consider her next career move".

+Return to Parliament

-In June 2022, Alexander announced her intention to seek selection as the Labour candidate for South Swindon.
-She was selected in July 2022 as prospective parliamentary candidate for the next general election.
+In June 2022, Alexander announced her intention to seek selection as the Labour candidate for Swindon South.
+She was selected in July 2022 as prospective parliamentary candidate for the seat, and was successful at the 2024 general election.
+Alexander was subsequently appointed Minister of State for Courts and Legal Services at the Ministry of Justice.

+Appointment to Cabinet

+Alexander was appointed Secretary of State for Transport in November 2024, succeeding Louise Haigh.
+She was appointed to the Privy Council, giving her the honorific title of The Right Honourable for life.